ManojSurulivel/product-dashboard/README.md

-# Front-End Project:-
+# E-Commerce Front-End Project(React JS)

 ## PROJECT NAME:- "Product Dashboard"

 ### Project Description:

-This project is a Product Dashboard built with React, which allows users to view a list of products, filter them by categories, search by product name, and sort them by price.
+This project is a Product Dashboard built with React, which allows users to view a list of products,filter them by categories, search by product name and sort them by price.
 It is responsive across all devices and includes pagination and error handling for API failures.

 ### Key Features: